adhdtech/DRP/README.md

 ## DRP Topology Viewer
 In the rSage web interface on http://localhost:8080, Click Go -> DRP Topology to see a map of all nodes currently connected to the mesh.
 The direction as well as current latency and uptime for each connection is displayed.

-Here is a sample from the public demo site.
+Here is an example from the public demo site.

 ![Topology](img/drpTopologySample.png)